 Algae scrubbers are finally starting to pick up mainstream acceptance in the Reefkeeping community!
 As someone who has advocated Algae Turf Scrubbers, for many years it great to see them more widely accepted.
 There is still a lot of skepticism in the industry though and many store still push other products and solution.
 I created this article below so you can see the differences between an Algae Scrubber (AKA Algae Turf Scrubber) and other solutions like there.
-Let's get started.
+There will be affiliate links in this article as a quick disclosure where I may make a commission should you make a purchase from the link at no charge to you.
+Let’s get started.

 Ah the Algae blocker.
 This is a very common solution you will hear about at your Local Fish Store (LFS) when a customer comes in with an algae problem.
 I think of these as the diet pill solution to nuisance algae in the industry.